kboytron/SolarEnergyViz.tech/README.md

 For `Calc Failed`, we calculated the value by adding daily hours into totals.

 For `[-11059] No Good Data For Calculation`, we used that day's total, subtracted all of the other hours, and split the difference among the hours that had that value.

+## Extremely High Values

+Some of the data provided contained very high values, such as `2.38572E+30`.
+We made sure to filter that data out as to not skew calculations.

+All of that data seem to happen during night-time when the kWH records would have been very low.

 ## NSRDB not accounting for tilt, azimuth